Café Bräunerhof

 Café Bräunerhof is a traditional Viennese café and restaurant located at Stallburggasse 2 in the Innere Stadt first district in Vienna, Austria.
 Bräunerhof is best known for being the preferred café of the famous Austrian writer Thomas Bernhard.
 Today there is a vitrine showing a picture of the author and pointing the direction to the café on a street corner nearby.
 Every Saturday there is live music at the café with a small orchestra playing waltzes and classical music.
+The restaurant was opened around 1920/1921 by Friedrich Bolberitz as Café Sans Souci.
+It was a meeting place for antique dealers in the area and also functioned as a dance café.
+Bolberitz had to leave Vienna in 1938, his successor changed the name of the house to "Bräunerhof" (this is named after Bräunerstrasse).
+Under the owner Siegfried Hosnik, the café was again frequented by artists and writers.